Dan Ryan shooting near 43rd Street leaves 1 injured, state police say

 A vehicle with five people inside was driving north on the Dan Ryan just before 2 a.m.
 It was traveling in the express lanes at 43rd Street, according to Illinois State Police.

 The vehicle was shot six times, and one passenger was hit, police said.
-The person's injuries are non-life threatening, according to police.
+The woman's injuries are non-life threatening, according to police.

 RELATED: Security guard, teen girl wounded on CTA Red Line train after guard's gun fires during altercation on North Side